-- Director or by another company at its discretion can appoint or remove all or a majority of the directors. (ii) exercises or controls more than one half of the total voting power either at its own or together with one or more of its subsidiary companies Provided that such class or classes of holding companies as may be prescribed shall not have layers of subsidiaries beyond such numbers as may be prescribed.
-[Number prescribed is 2]
+- Director or by another company at its discretion

-A Private company, which is subsidiary of a public company shall be deemed to be public company. - shall be deemed to be public company.
+(ii) exercises or controls more than one half of the total voting power either at its own or together with one or more of its subsidiary companies Provided that such class or classes of holding companies as may be prescribed shall not have layers of subsidiaries beyond such numbers as may be prescribed (Number prescribed is 2).

-b) Associate Company:
+A Private company, which is subsidiary of a public company shall be deemed to be public company - shall be deemed to be public company.

-• In relation to another company, means a company in which that other company has a significant influence, but which is not a subsidiary company of the company having such influences and includes a joint venture company.
+b) Associate Company: • In relation to another company, means a company in which that other company has a significant influence, but which is not a subsidiary company of the company having such influences and includes a joint venture company.

-• significant influence means control of at least twenty per cent of total voting power or control of participation in business decisions
+• significant influence means control of at least twenty per cent of total voting power or control of participation in business decisions under an agreement.
+Other Companies foreign Section 8 Public financial Government company companies Company company a) Government Company: Government Company means any company in which not less than 51% of the paid-up share capital is held by.